-Click here for Collection maps for Trash, Recycling and Bulky Waste services offered by the City of Plano Environmental Waste Services Division.
+Visit the City of Plano collection map for Trash, Recycling and Bulky Waste services offered by the City of Plano

 City of Plano Collection Schedules

-Call Environmental Waste Services Customer Service at (972) 769-4150 or firstname.lastname@example.org to have it repaired or replaced.
+If your trash or recycling cart has a crack or broken wheel, call the Plano Environmental Waste Services Customer Service at (972) 769-4150 or email email@example.com to have it repaired or replaced.

-Residents not able to reduce their capacity from the current 95-gallon trash cart pay $16.10/month.
-Those who reduce their capacity to a 68-gallon trash cart only pay $11.25/month.
+The monthly refuse fee on the Plano Utility Bill is for residents not able to reduce their cart size from the current 95-gallon trash cart.
+These residents pay $16.10 per month.
+Those who reduce their cart size to a 68-gallon trash cart pay $11.25 per month.

-Do-it-yourself disposal is available to all Plano residential Environmental Waste Services customers at the North Texas Municipal Water District (NTMWD) transfer stations and regional disposal facility.
+Plano residents are able to dispose of bulky waste themselves by visiting the North Texas Municipal Water District (NTMWD) transfer stations and regional disposal facility.
 Plano residents must take their current City of Plano utility bill that reflects garbage (waste) services and a current Texas driver's license with corresponding address for proof of residency.

 Residents are allowed two (2) drop-offs per monthly utility bill cycles.
 Loads must arrive in a passenger vehicle or pick-up truck.
 Trailers of any size are also acceptable, as long as they are towed behind a passenger vehicle or pick-up truck.
 NOTE: Stake bed trucks and box trucks are not acceptable.

 Disposal hours, locations and acceptable waste can be found under the DIY Disposal tab on the Residential Trash page.